TAA Liver Fibrosis Model: Cirrhosis & Biliary vs CCl4

 ① Stress-Free Administration via Drinking Water

 Unlike CCl4, which is strictly lipophilic (requiring it to be dissolved in corn oil or olive oil and injected or gavaged), TAA is highly water-soluble.
-This allows for an incredibly straightforward administration route: dissolving it into the animals' ad libitum drinking water.
+This allows for an incredibly straightforward administration route: dissolving it into the animals' ad libitum drinking water (primarily for mice).

 - This completely eliminates the need for bi-weekly intraperitoneal injections, greatly reducing handling stress on the animals (aligning strongly with the 3Rs principles of animal welfare) and saving significant technician time.